Coronavirus (COVID-19): You can get a free credit report every week until April 2022

 How do I get my free credit reports?

 I don’t know how to read a credit report.

-I see something on a credit report that isn’t right.
+I see something on my credit report that isn’t right.

-Read how to dispute (challenge) it at www.consumerfinance.gov/ask-cfpb/how-do-i-dispute-an-error-on-my-credit-report-en-314/.
+Read how to dispute (fight) it at www.consumerfinance.gov/ask-cfpb/how-do-i-dispute-an-error-on-my-credit-report-en-314/.
 You might be able to get it removed from your credit report.

 Visit Northwest Justice Project to find out how to get legal help.